nahiyan/cryptanalysis/README.md

 - Select 100 cubes from each cubeset in random order with a seed of 1 (you can exclude the quantity to select all the cubes)
 - Solve the instances with Kissat (with a 10000s timeout) in 16 workers (16 processes of Kissat will be spawned at a time)

-You can explore all the possible parameters and pipe types in the [internal/pipeline/main.go](https://github.com/nahiyan/cryptanalysis/blob/33dee9ed742b0afd39ced66f341a0fd0c90bd568/internal/pipeline/main.go) file.
+You can explore all the possible parameters and pipe types in `runners/go-driver/internal/pipeline/main.go`.

 # Configuration